 At this step, the crisis varies in amplitude and time according to certain parameters.
 A good initial preparation can regulate many of these parameters, out of control, mean that the crisis deepens and extends in time.
 Date knowledge of the operating environment and a good crisis management guide allow the cell of crisis to make decisions quickly and implement the necessary measures.

-In addition, the planning enables effective communication strategies to allow limiting the scope of some of the crisis' negative effects on the organization.
+In addition, the planning enables effective communication strategies to allow limiting the scope of some of the negative effects of the crisis on the organization.